jilld58/DownTheStairs/README.md

 # DownTheStairs
-This is an application for a real-time detuning delay pedal effect.
+This is an application for a real-time detuning delay effect.

 "ViewController.swift" is the main code for this project.